pdjonov/vec3.net/Content/posts/2025-11-20-optimizing-lz4_stream-for-uncached-memory.md

 #### Unaligned reads and writes near the 64K buffer's edges

 First, let's deal with a small complication.
-Reading and writing near the edges of the 64K buffer is annoying since we have to go byte-by-byte.
-Better if we could just do a pair of unaligned read-word instructions than a whole loop of read-byte.
-To allow this, we'll put some padding around the internal buffer, which lets us read and write a little past its end on either side without crashing or corrupting anything:
+Reading and writing near the edges of the 64K buffer is annoying since I'd have to go byte-by-byte.
+Better if I could just do a pair of unaligned read-word instructions than a whole loop of read-byte.
+To allow this, I've added some padding around the internal buffer, which lets me read and write a little past its end on either side without crashing or corrupting anything:

 ```c
 // old